Encapsulation & The Process

 Processing your Placenta

 You have two different options for how your placenta is processed.
-I offer either the raw method or traditional.
+I offer either simply dehydrated or steamed then dehydrated.

-For the raw method I prepare your placenta without adding anything to it and dehydrate it at a safe temperature meeting safety standards outlined by my Texas Food Handlers license and Certification Organization.
-This is said to offer quicker energy after taking your capsules.
+For the simply dehydrated method I prepare your placenta without adding anything to it and dehydrate it at a safe temperature meeting safety standards outlined by my Texas Food Handlers license and Certification Organization.
+This method is said to offer quicker energy after taking your capsules.

-If you choose the traditional method, your placenta will be gently steamed before it undergoes the remaining preparations and dehydration.
-Traditional method is said to restore a warmth to your body and restores energy at a slower more slow and steady pace.
+If you choose the steamed then dehydrated method, your placenta will be gently steamed before it undergoes the remaining preparations and dehydration as described above.
+This method is said to restore a warmth to your body and restores energy at a slower more slow and steady pace.

 I never add any additional ingredients to your placenta*.
 You can be assured that you will be receiving back something that is 100% yours!
 Your placenta was made by you and is perfectly designed to meet your postpartum needs.